salihmarangoz/system_tray_extensions/README.md

 # For ite8291r3-gui check the other branch

-**This section fir ite8291r3 will be removed after 01-Oct-2022.
-Other branch will not be deleted**
+**This section for ite8291r3 will be removed after 01-Oct-2022.
+The old branch will not be deleted**

 Old package is here: https://github.com/salihmarangoz/ite8291r3-gui/tree/ite8291r3-gui